-The U.S. Passport card uses your same passport number, and a RFID chip (with your biometric data), but cannot by itself be used to fly into/out of the USA.
+The U.S. Passport card uses a different passport number, and a RFID chip (with your biometric data), but cannot by itself be used to fly into/out of the USA.
 It is primarily used for travel to Mexico, Canada, the Caribbean and Bermuda since 9-11 and also for cruises, or to use as a form of proof of identity.

 “Why would you want both passport book and passport card when traveling overseas?”

 Since it is laminated it can also hold up better to the rigors of daily travel in humid environments, sweat, and water damage you may encounter overseas, or if friends throw you in the pool.
-Realize that a passcard won’t get you back into America if flying however EVEN IF it uses the same number AND you do have a valid passport book using that number, so keep your passport book handy and don’t travel abroad without it!
+Realize that a passcard won’t get you back into America if flying however, so keep your passport book handy and don’t travel abroad without it!

 I still suggest you take a snapshot of your passport before travels as well as sending a copy to a loved one back home for safekeeping.

 But “Should I apply for, or renew my passport now, or wait for the latest updated passports coming out late 2017/early 2018?